bp/resqpy/docs/tutorial/getting_started_with_model.rst

         model.roots(uuid = '27e11404-231b-11ea-8971-80e650222718')

-* ``related_uuid`` (UUID object or string): the list will only contain those high level objects which have a relationship with the object identified by this uuid, eg.:
+* ``related_uuid`` (UUID object or string): the list will only contain those high level objects which have a relationship with the object identified by this uuid, e.g.:
     .. code-block:: python

         model.parts(related_uuid = '27e11404-231b-11ea-8971-80e650222718')